Some Frequently Asked Questions about test and tagging

 8Is there any risk of corrupting or losing data on my computers?

-When testing and tagging is correctly performed there is little, if any, risk of data loss occurring.
 In over 13 years and having tested and tagged tens of thousands of computers and other IT equipment, we have never had a report of any data loss resulting arising from our testing.

 9Do I have to engage an electrician to test and tag my appliances?